zDany08/JChat/README.md

 java -jar Server.jar 50010
 ```
 50010 is default port, you can change it to the one you need.
-> _If any issues occur, I recommend you to run the client with command prompt and check for warning/error messages._

-###
 ![UI Preview](https://imgur.com/aUtJdXv.png)